Divorce Roundup – Q&A With Some of the Top Divorce Experts

 What advice do you have for parents that have kids and want to make sure that the divorce goes as smoothly as possible for the children?

 Steven Miller – Leave them out of it.
-Younger children have no business being involved with the family law process.
+Younger children have no business being involved with issues that pertain to Florida family law attorneys.
 Yes, at some point they will need to be talked to about mommy and daddy not living together, etc. but that’s it.
 Older children (10+) must be kept in the loop to some extent.
 Why, because they hear and see everything.
 Not keeping them informed (to the extent necessary depending on age/ability/awareness) will only make a bad situation worse.
 Older children (13+) will be irate and in all likelihood resistant to being compelled to follow a formal parenting plan.
 To some extent, those children must be “left alone.”
 Yes, parents must encourage a relationship with the other parent but a teenager does not want to be told what to do, especially after their world has been turned upside down.
 Keep an eye on the 13-16 year old children as they will be hit hardest by the divorce.

 Sage Cohen – Having a peaceful and collaborative dynamic with your co-parent is key to making this transition easier on your children.
 Goodwill between parents ripples out through the family and assures kids that they are loved and safe.
 Also, seeing their parents take responsibility for their own well being (with diet, exercise, and fun) is critical for their ability to nurture their own happiness and resilience through difficult times.

 DSO – Rise above any temptations to make petty remarks about your ex to your children.
 Don’t call her “your mom”… call her “mom”.
 Keep things as smooth as possible.
 Security is everything to children, and you and your ex just threw a major bomb into their world.
 They’ll never be the same again, but they don’t have to be ruined by it… unless you want them to be.
 Also, get them somebody else to talk to, like a therapist.